 Q:What is the rent and is the base charging for utilities

-removal services.
-The resident is responsible for cable,
+electricity.
+The resident is responsible for cable, phone,

-phone, internet and any overage charges incurred with respect to
+internet and any overage charges incurred with respect to the

 Q:What is RECP?

 RECP (Residential Energy Conservation Program) goes hand in hand

 with the Department of Defense (DOD) and Department of the Navy’s